aneldev/dynadux/README.md

 # What is Dynadux

-Advanced and simpler Stores based on `dispatch` and Reducers.
+Advanced and simple Stores based on `dispatch` and Reducers.

 Dynadux is an alternative to Redux.

-It doesn't use Redux and it reduces Redux's cumbersome.
+It doesn't use Redux and it reduces Redux's boilerplate.

 It can work for NodeJs libraries, React/Vue Apps or React Components without complementary libraries.